jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ## Message

-Class Message is used when user is loggen in and wants to access a chat, wants t send message,...
+Class Message is used when the user is logged in and wants to access a chat or send a message,...

-Class has 4 atributes, message folder, user folder and images folder can be changed thrue the constructor.
+Class has 4 attributes, message folder, user folder, and images folder can be changed through the constructor.

 Attributes:
 - $messagesFolder: string the folder of the user database
-- $messagesFile: string name of the messsages data file
+- $messagesFile: string name of the messages data file
 - $messagesPath: string the path of the folder constructed in the constructor
-- $user: user object or null of it is not created
+- $user: user object or null if it is not created

 ```php
 class Messages